fenago/machine-learning-for-finance/lab_guides/Lab_7.md

     ratio between the mean and standard deviation of returns, over the last 20 days.
 You could modify the reward function to, for example, include transaction costs or slippage.
-If you do want to do this, then refer to the section on reward shaping later in this chapter.
+If you do want to do this, then refer to the section on reward shaping later in this lab.

 7. The return on the next day is the last element of the episode data.